12 Easy Traditional Chinese New Year Desserts Recipes

 Taro Soup is a popular snack in the Fujian region, and it is part of Fujian cuisine.

 It is also one of Taiwan’s most popular snacks.
-Taro soup can be served hot or cold, and it is appropriate for both winter and summer as well as Caramel Cashew Clusters.
+Taro soup can be served hot or cold, and it is appropriate for both winter and summer, as well as Caramel Cashew Clusters.

-12 Easy Traditional Chinese New Year Desserts
+12 Easy Traditional Chinese New Year Desserts Recipes

 These easy traditional Chinese New Year desserts are ideal for cheering in the new year, but they're also delicious any time of year.